FLIR/Detect-Track/README.md

 2. The repository assumes really old versions of cudnn, so build without cudnn
 3. Using Makefile.config and Makefile to build, instead of cmake, because cmake doesn't know how to compile caffe mex file ( mex include and link directories and flags are missing from CMakeList.txt )
-4. Makefile.config needs to know where you built opencv (headers and libs)
+4. Makefile.config needs to be updated to know where you built opencv (headers and libs)

 ```
 git clone